cdpadilla42/chrisdpadilla.com/_posts/mvcinaspdotnet.md

 ```

 Nothing fancy!
-The code in square brackets are used by Entity Framework for field validation. `DisplayName` will affect what's rendered in the view.
+The code in square brackets are used by Entity Framework for field validation. `DisplayName` will affect what's rendered in the view, for example.
+Otherwise `DisplayOrder` would be the defaut.

 ## Controller

 Setting up controllers is a straight-shot.
-Grab what's needed from the Database and send it the view.
+Grab what's needed from the database and send it the view.

 ```
 // GET: /<controller>/